 Compliance is reviewed and verified through site visits/inspections by 4imprint’s merchandising and vendor compliance specialists.
 These visits extend to tier 1 suppliers’ domestic facilities, as well as the operations of their overseas (tier 2) manufacturers.
 A high level of trust and transparency is essential for our suppliers to allow us access into their supply chains.

-In addition, we conduct a programme of independent audits, carried out by reputable third party audit firms, of tier 2 supplier facilities, including worker interviews, review of recruitment processes, grievance mechanisms and other common potential indicators of modern slavery.
-Audit failures or material issues raised are addressed as a matter of priority.
+Independent third-party audits continue to include worker interviews, review of recruitment processes, grievance mechanisms and other common potential indicators of modern slavery.
+Audit failures or material issues are addressed as a matter of priority.

 We concentrate our awareness initiatives on those members of staff who are involved with the supply of products.
-Awareness of modern slavery, human trafficking and related issues tends to be communicated to appropriate supply chain team members by senior merchandising and vendor relations/compliance managers who are active in visiting and assessing our tier 1 and tier 2 suppliers.
+Awareness of modern slavery, human trafficking and related issues tends to be communicated to appropriate supply chain team members by senior merchandising and vendor relations/compliance managers who are active in visiting (where possible) and assessing our tier 1 and tier 2 suppliers and managing our programme.

 Responsibility for overseeing and implementing of the contents of this Statement rests with the Senior Vice President – Merchandising and Supply Chain (suppliers and supply chain), the Senior Vice President – Administration (4imprint internal operations), and ultimately the Chief Executive Officer.

-This statement has been formally approved by the Directors of 4imprint and signed by the Chief Executive on their behalf.
+This statement has been formally approved by the Directors of 4imprint.